-Senate inaction on presidential nominations has become habitual, ordinary, and utterly ridiculous in terms of the smooth functioning of Government.
+Senate inaction on Presidential nominations has become habitual, ordinary, and utterly ridiculous in terms of the smooth functioning of Government.
 This is especially (but not only) true of the judiciary.
 The federal judicial system cannot function without adequate judges on the bench.
-This provision ensures that nominees will be approved or disapproved within two months of their nomination, or they will be allowed to serve without Senate confirmation.
+This provision ensures that nominees will be approved or disapproved within two months of their nomination, or they will be allowed to serve temporarily without Senate confirmation.

 Copied from the 1787 Constitution, Article II Section 3.

 This new provision allows the President to issue Executive Orders with 30-day advance notice to Congress, but also allows either chamber of Congress to block an EO during that 30-day waiting period.
-The purpose is to restore some balance between unbounded presidential power and a Congress that refuses to act.
-With this new provision, the President has the authority he needs, while congress has the authority to limit the President.
+The purpose is to restore some balance between unbounded Presidential power and a Congress that refuses to act.
+With this new provision, the President has the authority he needs, while Congress has the authority to limit the President.
 No longer will Congress be able to hide.
 If both chambers allow an EO to be implemented, then they must share some degree of ownership with that EO.
-These are new ideas: Executive Orders were not addressed in the 1787 Constitutionj.
+These are new ideas: Executive Orders were not addressed in the 1787 Constitution.

 Copied from the 1787 Constitution, Article II Section 4.